2013 horse meat scandal: Phenylbutazone

-However, one problem raised was over documentation; all of the UK animals with phenylbutazone contamination tested in early 2013 possessed a "horse passport" that allowed the carcasses to be sold for human consumption.
+However, one problem raised was over-documentation; all UK animals with phenylbutazone contamination tested in early 2013 possessed a "horse passport" that allowed their carcasses to be sold for human consumption.
 The veterinary residues committee (VRC) reminded the public in July 2012 that it had been "repeatedly expressing concern" about phenylbutazone contamination. and recent discoveries of contamination suggest that the passport system was not working.

 Phenylbutazone is used therapeutically in humans as a treatment for ankylosing spondylitis when other treatments are not suitable.
 The effect on humans of low-level exposure over an extended period has not been extensively formally studied.
 High incidences of focal necrosis were found in female rats fed low doses of 1,2-diphenylhydrazine over time.
 Non-steroidal anti-inflammatory drug (NSAID) residues risk causing rare, but potentially fatal side-effects in humans.
 There is inadequate data on carcinogenicity of phenylbutazone; it is not classifiable as to its carcinogenicity to humans.

 There is also speculation that some horse meat from the United States, where phenylbutazone is commonly used, may have entered the food chain via Mexico and then been exported to Europe.
 One reason for this is that Spanghero had purchased meat from a company, Draap, whose owner, Jan Fasen was previously convicted for fraud; as long ago as 2007, Draap had labelled horse meat imported from Mexico and South America as Dutch or German beef.
 The primary concern is horse meat from the United States: up to 15% of horses sent to slaughter in Canada or Mexico are former racehorses that have been given drugs during their racing career, such as phenylbutazone, which are approved for use in horses but not humans and carry the warning "Do not use in horses intended for human consumption."
 Further, they are given medication at levels that led a research veterinarian to call them "walking pharmacies".
 These animals may have meat too toxic to eat safely.